san-sei/documents/content/en/docs/administration/SharedAccounts.md

 ### Actions on security keys

 In the Security keys table, there is an Action column that we can use to perform some actions on Security keys that we want to.
 Please note that these actions will modify the selected Security key for all the users that are associated with them.

-- Suspend/Activate: With this option, we can suspend/activate Security keys.
+- **Suspend/Activate:** With this option, we can suspend/activate Security keys.
-- Edit: This will change the name of the Security key.
+- **Edit:** This will change the name of the Security key.
-- Reset Pin: This will reset the pin of the Contactless card and we will send a reset pin email to all of the users that are associated with it.
+- **Reset Pin:** This will reset the pin of the Contactless card and we will send a reset pin email to all of the users that are associated with it.
-- Delete: This option is only available if you are on the Contactless card’s owner page.
+- **Delete:** This option is only available if you are on the Contactless card’s owner page.
 It will delete the Security key completely for all the users that are associated with it.

-The following option will just affect the current user.
+The following option will just affect the current user:

-- Revoke Access: This will remove the Contactless card just for the current user, and they will be no longer able to use it.
+- **Revoke Access:** This will remove the Contactless card just for the current user, and they will be no longer able to use it.
 This option is only available if the current user is not the owner of that device.

 ## Limitations on Shared Accounts

 <hr class="hr-line">

 - Only Contactless cards can be used by more than one user.
 - Only remote users are able to use this feature.
 - Due to Windows limitations for login, if you attempt to login to Windows with a Contactless card that has more than one user associated with it, Windows will not ask you which user you want to login with, and it will log in with one of the users automatically.
 For handling this, you can use policies to set a default user for logging in to Windows for each Contactless card.
 You can find more details about policies <a href="https://docs.idmelon.com/docs/administration/skpolicy/" style="font-size:16px;">here.</a>
 - If you change the policies of a Contactless card, users will need to resync their PCs with our server to get the policy updates.
 We will do that automatically in different periods of times, but to get the updates quickly, turning your device’s internet off and on will do that.